Filter by

 Italy's most famous wine regions include:

 - Tuscany: Nestled in the heart of Central Italy, Tuscany is steeped in winemaking tradition.
-Here, you’ll find renowned wines such as Chianti, celebrated for its red and black fruit flavours, and Brunello di Montalcino, known for its deep flavours and ageing potential.
+Here, you’ll find renowned wines such as Chianti, celebrated for its red and black fruit flavours, and Brunello di Montalcino, known for its deep flavours and long ageing potential.
 Beyond these iconic wines made from native grapes, Tuscany has pushed the envelope with “Super Tuscans”.
-These wines break traditional blending rules, often incorporating international grapes such as Cabernet Sauvignon with the local Sangiovese.
+These wines break traditional blending rules, combining international grapes such as Cabernet Sauvignon with the local Sangiovese.

 - Veneto: Beyond the canals of Venice, the northeast region of Veneto is best known for its vibrant sparkling wine Prosecco.
 It’s also celebrated for lush reds such as Amarone della Valpolicella, made with air-dried grapes for extra richness and more concentrated flavours.